 Fees and FundingWisteria House accepts funding paid by Plymouth City Council with an additional top up paid to the home.
 Using Plymouth City Council fee category system for 2018/19, Plymouth City Council would pay Wisteria House direct the following amounts - 'Standard' £509.00, 'Enhanced' - £530.00 and 'Complex' - £551.00, each category would be based on the number of care hours required to support an individual.
 We presently have 4 small bedrooms without an ensuite in which the home accepts Plymouth City Council funding without a top up.

 Additional charges for individuals who require more assistaance than usually antcipated for a residential care home, most additional fee's are for assistance with individual's mobility.
 For example an individual who requires one member of staff to assist with all transfers/mobility there is an additional £50.00 per week, if an indivudal requires one member of staff to assist for a long period of time an additional charge of £75.00 per week.
 If an individual requires two members of staff to assist with all transfers it is additional £100.00 per week.
+For full assistance with meals this would be calculated upon staff time required.

 To have a further understanding of each indviudal's fees please do not hesitate to ask the registered manager Carole Ham.